Find your perfect tour

 • International flight (Recommendation: Flexible ticket)

-• Personal equipment and private expenses (e.g., phone calls, alcoholic beverages, dining out, gifts)
+• Private expenses (e.g. phone calls, alcoholic beverages, dining out, gifts)

-• Costs for rebookings, changes to travel plans (e.g., individual return travel)
+• Costs for rebookings, changes to travel plans (e.g. individual return from base camp)

 • Insurance: